rambleraptor/api-linter/docs/rules/0134/http-uri-path.md

 ---
 rule:
   aep: 134
-  name: [core, '0134', http-uri-name]
+  name: [core, '0134', http-uri-path]
-  summary: Update methods must map the resource's name field to the URI.
+  summary: Update methods must map the resource's path field to the URI.
-permalink: /134/http-uri-name
+permalink: /134/http-uri-path
 redirect_from:
-  - /0134/http-uri-name
+  - /0134/http-uri-path
 ---

-# Update methods: HTTP URI name field
+# Update methods: HTTP URI path field

-This rule enforces that all `Update` RPCs map the `name` field from the resource object to the HTTP URI, as mandated in [AEP-134][].
+This rule enforces that all `Update` RPCs map the `path` field from the resource object to the HTTP URI, as mandated in [AEP-134][].

 ## Details

-This rule looks at any message matching beginning with `Update`, and complains if the `name` variable from the resource (not the request message) is not included in the URI.
+This rule looks at any message matching beginning with `Update`, and complains if the `path` variable from the resource (not the request message) is not included in the URI.
 It _does_ check additional bindings if they are present.

 Additionally, if the resource uses multiple words, it ensures that word